ARTICLE

 The soil samples were given to Dr. Stefan Green, the microbiologist on the expedition.
 Green says that a few kinds of bacteria were discovered in the soil from the crater floor.
 These extremophiles appear to be what Green calls “enriched” by the Door to Hell’s high temperature and low nutrient levels, among other things.

-Along with this discovery of unexpected life in one of the Earth’s most inhospitable places, the Door to Hell has an out-of-this-world tinge to it, according to Kourounis.
+Along with this discovery of unexpected life in one of Earth’s most inhospitable places, the Door to Hell has an out-of-this-world tinge to it, according to Kourounis.

 “The orange glow from the flames makes the ground completely orange, and the walls of the crater look orange,” he says.
 “It really reminds me of being on a place like Mars, where you have that orange or red soil.
 It just has another-Earthly feel.”